-- If the two charges come from the same incident, you can be convicted twice but only face one sentence
+- If the two charges come from the same incident, you can be convicted twice but only face one sentence.

-- If the charges are from two separate instances, you can face a sentence for each one
+- If the charges are from two separate instances, you can face a sentence for each one.

 Click to contact our Criminal Defense Lawyers today

-So, even if you were convicted in a state that doesn’t require registration, you must register as soon as you move here.
+So, even if you did get convicted in another state that doesn’t require registration, you must register as soon as you move here.
 This applies to any conviction that has a California equivalent that requires registering.

 There are arguments you can make against this, however: